swk99/swk99.github.io/_posts/2019-03-23-welcome-to-jekyll.markdown

 date:   2019-03-23 21:03:36 +0530
 categories: AboutMe
 ---
-I am an SW developer at Samsung Electronics.
+I am a SW engineer at Samsung Electronics.

 I obtained my B.Eng. in Electronic and Electrical Engineering at Sungkyunkwan University at South Korea with Magna Cum Laude.